jeffreysorgen/golf-club-sensors/activity.md

     // Serial.print("Connected to central: ");
     // Serial.println(central.address());
 ```
 Do these things _while_ BLE is connected.
 This `while` statement is why nothing shows up in Monitor until BLE connects the two devices.
-The `readValues()' is not used in this case, but in the _RoboCraze_ example, it combines readings and labels into a string which can be read easily in nRF Connect with `writeValue(m)`.
+The `readValues()` is not used in this case, but in the _RoboCraze_ example, it combines readings and labels into a string which can be read easily in nRF Connect with `writeValue(m)`.
 ```
     while (central.connected()) {
       delay(200); // take this out if necessary